 2. Use noise-absorbing panels for the wall

 On the topic of wall soundproofing, some condo owners and renters are worried about the cost and effort.
-While some wall soundproofing can be expensive and time-consuming, modern condos like those from DMCI properties are already built with a good level of sound control.
+While some wall soundproofing can be expensive and time-consuming, modern condos like those from DMCI Homes condominiums are already built with a good level of sound control.
 It’s important to determine the noisy areas in your condo because not all walls need soundproofing.
 If you need extra help in noise reduction, determine which walls in your condo need to be reinforced.
-A popular option is adding a drywall to strengthen a wall’s capacity to block sound.
-Depending on the scale, adding a drywall can be pricey.
+A popular option is adding drywall to strengthen a wall’s capacity to block sound.
+Depending on the scale, adding drywall can be pricey.
 A more cost-effective solution is adding a sound insulation material made of cotton.
-Cotton sound insulation is lightweight and can effectively dampen low, medium and high frequency sounds.
+Cotton sound insulation is lightweight and can effectively dampen low, medium and high-frequency sounds.

 3. Use the right wood or carpet on the floor

 If your condo unit is located on an upper floor, make sure that the noise from your unit will not bleed through the unit below you.
 Noise is among the leading causes of conflict in condos.
 While noise can be a legal issue, most condo administrators will take the necessary actions to resolve noise problems.
 Avoid the situation where your neighbors come knocking to inform you that they could hear your loud music.
 There are a couple of wood and carpet underlay options designed to reduce the sound of footsteps, TVs, stereo system and musical instruments.
 For condo design planning, consider hardwood, wood laminate or tile as your floor material.
 These materials are effective sound barriers.
 Laying a thick carpet can also effectively reduce the noise impact coming from your unit.

 4. Consider fiberglass insulation for the ceiling